integratop/gitlab-org-charts-mirror/doc/development/openbao/_index.md

 This guide is meant to target developers who want to enable the OpenBao integration with GitLab.

+## Known issues

+- OpenBao updates imply downtime.
+Zero downtime upgrades are proposed in [issue 13](https://gitlab.com/gitlab-org/cloud-native/charts/openbao/-/issues/13).
+- The OpenBao chart needs a existing cert-manager in the cluster to locate the `Certificate` custom resource definition.
+If you're using the bundled cert-manager, follow a two-stage installation:
+  1. Deploy GitLab initially with OpenBao disabled.
+  1. Upgrade the deployment to enable OpenBao.
+- OpenBao does not integrate with GitLab Geo.
+This is proposed in [issue 485595](https://gitlab.com/gitlab-org/gitlab/-/issues/485595).
+- OpenBao can not be deployed with the [GitLab Operator](https://gitlab.com/gitlab-org/cloud-native/gitlab-operator).

 ## Prerequisites

 - GitLab Ultimate (developer) license.